Bonded Dacron (TM) – Polyester batting

 The addition of damping material can also help trick the woofer into thinking it is in a larger enclosure.
 If your bass sounds a little boomy, stuffing the enclosure may remedy the problem.
 With vented systems, be careful not to black the port.

 TL expert, Paul K. says ” I love to use the Bonded Dacron from Meniscus because it has an inherent density of 0.75 lb/ft3.
-Thus you can cut its 1″ thickness into any shape you want, like the internal width and depth of a cabinet, and simply stack up however number of inches you need to fill a specific height without compressing or expanding the stuffing, ending up with a uniform density of 0.75 lb/ft3.
+Thus you can cut its 1″ thickness into any shape you want, like the internal width and depth of a cabinet, and simply stack up as many inches you need to fill a specific height without compressing or expanding the stuffing, ending up with a uniform density of 0.75 lb/ft3.
 I’ve found that almost every ML-TL I design, as well as the ones I build for personal use, work very, very well with only the first half of the line stuffed at 0.75 lb/ft3.
 Doing so will definitely lower F3 and improve the bass output.”